|Jean LeLoup & Bob Ponterio

 If necessary, be sure to also follow the directions in the FAQ to download & install the Lame encoder that lets you export your sound in mp3 format (mp3 is a common format that compresses sound).

-In order to import and export additional sound formats that your iPod, telephone, or digital voice recorder might use (such as WMA, M4A, or FLAC), you can download and install the free FFmpeg library.
+In order to import and export additional sound formats that your iPod, telephone, or digital voice recorder might use (such as WMA, M4A, or FLAC), you might need to can download and install the free FFmpeg library.

 1. Capture sound [File/New]

 Audacity opens ready to begin recording, but you should first choose some settings to be sure that you are recording in the format that will be best for your project.
 Selecting the preferences for your sound format is done in the Edit/Preferences menu.

 You can select your sound devices for playback & recording (which microphone do you want to use?) and also set stereo or mono recording.
 Mono is fine for most language class projects.

 You can set quality for your sample rate (44100 Hz or 22050 Hz - how many sound samples per second?) and your sample format (16-bit or 32-bit - how precise is each sample?).
 16 bit shoul be fine for most language class projects.
 It's also the right size to use for your final output.

 |Within Audacity, the VU meter for checking sound levels (loudness) is always visible, but you can Start Monitoring or turn it on to test levels using the microphone drop-down menu (see below).
 The louder the sound, the farther to the right the meter will go.

 The line remains for a time to help show the highest recent

 If clipping occurs (sound too loud for the equipment), the clip indicator at the right of the meter will